isaac-arch/silver-octo-tribble/README.md

 This is a responsive developer software by isaac-arch
-# 🌐 Isaac Okotie – Full Stack Developer Portfolio (Portfolio 2)
+# 🌐 Isaac Okotie – Full Stack Developer Portfolio

 Welcome to the s official portfolio collection of **Isaac Okotie**, a passionate and innovative **Full Stack Developer** dedicated to building creative, user-centered, and scalable web applications.
 This repository contains a responsive developer software  demonstrating front-end and back-end development skills, interactive interfaces, and clean design practices.